medic/cht-docs/content/en/apps/guides/onboarding/_index.md

 ---
-title: "Training App"
+title: "Onboarding"
-linkTitle: "Using a Training App"
+linkTitle: "Onboarding Using a Training App"
 weight: 15
 description: >
    Best practices when using a Training App to keep training and production data apart